Prosecutors say lawyer used clout to plant damaging information on Trump with FBI

 President Joe Biden's Justice Department has allowed Durham to finish his work.

-The case focuses on a meeting in which Sussmann met with then-FBI General Counsel James Baker to provide evidence of potential cyber links between the Trump Organization and Russia's Alfa Bank.
+The case focuses on a meeting in which Sussmann met with then-FBI General Counsel James Baker to provide evidence of potential secret communications between the Trump Organization and Russia's Alfa Bank, including thumb drives with technical data.

-Attorneys for Sussmann said on Tuesday that he did not arrange the meeting on behalf of his clients and did not lie to Baker.
+Attorneys for Sussmann said on Tuesday that he did not lie to Baker and did not arrange the meeting on behalf of his clients.

 Bosworth also poked holes in the government's case, noting that Baker did not record or document his meeting with Sussmann in any way.
 "Mr. Baker's memory is as clear as mud," he said.

+"Whoever had written that paper had jumped to some conclusions that were not supported by the technical data," Hellman said.

+"I did not feel that they were objective in the conclusions that they came to."

-(Reporting by Sarah N. Lynch; editing by Andy Sullivan and Bill Berkrot)
+(Reporting by Sarah N. Lynch in Washington Editing by Andy Sullivan, Bill Berkrot and Matthew Lewis)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))